NorthernBUG 15

 Feedback

-We will open a feedback form at the close of the meeting which will remain open for 7 days.
+Please complete this feedback Google Form at the end of the meeting - this will remain open for 7 days.
 All feedback is incredibly valuable for determining the direction of NorthernBUG, improving and keeping meetings relevant to members, and for sourcing future funding.

 Location: